On quantization and the classical variational principle for the metric mean dimension: Main results

 We will show (cf. Lemmas~\ref{QuantGrowthRate} and \ref{le:QK}) that, if $\mu$ is ergodic, then the mean quantization dimensions of $\mu$ do not change if one replaces $\overline{Q}_\mu(T,D,\ep)$ by $\underline{Q}_\mu(T,D,\ep)$ in their definitions.
 Also, by \eqref{QuantLeqEnt}, we have

 Our first result states that the dynamical quantization numbers can be included in the set $\cD$, that is, they satisfy the properties \eqref{Flimit} and \eqref{vpErcai}.
-Moreover, the mean quantization dimension satisfies a classical variational principle, where maximization is taken over the space of invariant probability measures, which can be seen both as a dimensional analogue of \eqref{Classical_VP_Entropy} and as a dynamical analogue of \eqref{dimB_VP}.
-Furthermore, measures of maximal mean quantization dimension always exist.
+Moreover, the mean quantization dimension satisfies a classical variational principle, where maximization is taken over the space of invariant probability measures, which can be seen both as a dimensional analog of \eqref{Classical_VP_Entropy} and as a dynamical analog of \eqref{dimB_VP}.
+Furthermore, measures with maximal mean quantization dimension always exist.

 \begin{maintheorem} Let $(X,d)$ be a compact metric space, $T\colon X\to X$ be a homeomorphism and $D \in \{W_p\colon p \in [1,+\infty)\}\cup \{LP\}$.
 Then: